fniessink/next-action/README.md

 style: colorful
 ```

-See the help information for possible styles.
+Run `next-action --help` to see the list of possible styles.

 #### Precedence of options